Claudiana – Altes Regierungsgebäude

 Worth knowing

-Opposite the Goldener Adler inn is the Old Government Building, which has served as a court and administrative building as well as a country house for the Tyrolean sovereigns since 1569.
-Archduke Ferdinand II bought it as a Zerrenmantelhaus and converted it into a home for his government affairs.
+Opposite the Gasthof Goldener Adler is home to the Old Government Building, which has served as a court and administrative building as well as a country house for the Tyrolean sovereigns since 1569.
+Archduke Ferdinand II had it built as a Tug house and converted it into a home for his government affairs.
 The influence of the clergy and nobility within the feudal system had increased under the heavy financial legacy that Maximilian I had left behind in Tyrol.
 This early form of provincial government required an official seat close to the princely court.
 As a Renaissance prince, Ferdinand was far from a democracy in the modern sense, but after the uprising of 1525 under Michael Gaismair and the turmoil of the period after Maximilian I, he was keen to be advised on government affairs by the estates, which were becoming increasingly powerful.

+Water damage led to a complete renovation.
+Sewage from the court washhouse had caused significant damage to the government building in 1641.
 Claudia de Medici had the building remodelled in 1645.
-The most magnificent of the halls with its beautiful wooden ceiling, which still bears the coat of arms of the Florentine Medici family, is unfortunately only accessible during events organised by the University of Innsbruck.
+She had the council parlours lavishly decorated in the style of her native Florence.
+The most magnificent of the halls with its baroque stove and beautiful wooden ceiling, which still bears the coat of arms of the Florentine Medici family, is unfortunately only accessible during events organised by the University of Innsbruck.

 Only a few years later, the government building had to be rebuilt.
 After the earthquake that shook Innsbruck in 1689, the building, now known as the Claudiana The façade of the well-known building was renovated in the Baroque style by Johann Martin Gumpp the Elder.
 Gumpp gave it a baroque appearance that stands out among the other buildings of the Lower town square stands out.
 However, the Gothic interior of the rooms has been preserved.
 In 1732, the façade on the inside was renovated in a simple and plain style.
 The old Gothic centre of the building can still be seen in the inner courtyard.